pattonsgirl/CEG2350/Labs/Lab07/README.md

 - Windows, Linux, Mac users:
   - [Download and install VirtualBox](https://www.virtualbox.org/wiki/Downloads)
-  - Pick your host OS when installing (for example, I would pick "Windows hosts")
+  - Pick your host OS when installing
+    - For example, Windows users should select "Windows hosts")
 - Mac M1 Users:
   - Install either:
     - Parallels - Wright State offers a student discount on Parallels
       - [Get Parallels via the Hub](https://www.wright.edu/information-technology/software-purchases-for-personal-use)
     - [UTM](https://mac.getutm.app/) - free if you click "Download".
 You can support the developers by paying through the App Store.
-  - the instuctions below should apply generically, but if you are having trouble post in the general chat on Discord and we will help as we can
+  - the instructions below should apply generically, but if you are having trouble post in the general chat on Discord and we will help as we can
 - Windows 11 Users:
   - Try to install VirtualBox, but it has had mixed support in Windows 11
   - [Enable Hyper-V Manager](https://www.groovypost.com/howto/enable-virtualization-in-windows-11/)
+- Chromebook Users:
+  - You may need to use one of the open labs (320 OH during lab time, or Russ 152 B or D) or be prepared to use a different system you have access to.

-**Do the following, and write down the steps used in `Lab06.md` Part 1 Answers.**
+**Do the following, and write down the steps used in `Lab07.md` Part 1 Answers.**

 1. Create a Virtual Machine with the following minimum specifications:
    - Type: Linux